- Home

 Objects are also colour coded in Track King, with all Races in Red, all Horses in green, Stables and Jockeys in blue, and Actions and Ratings in yellow/brown.
 So just waving your mouse over a link or using the 'Tab' key to select it, will hopefully give you a little more information about what sort of object you are looking at.

-Your stable diary can be accessed from the right-hand Page Menu.
+Your stable diary can be accessed from within the Stables Menu.
 It shows a running record of all the actions and events that go on in your stable each day.

 This provides a valuable tool to catch up on what has happened since you last visited Track King.
 The diary shows the latest 50 events by default, but you can use the link at the bottom of the list to view older events (if any exist!).
 The diary also keeps a record of your activity in the Auctions over the past fortnight, showing you all the bids that you placed or received, and also any times that you were outbid.
 A canny Track King will use this tool to ensure they stay on top of the latest action!